 Enablers often get hidden behind feature work, but visibility is critical for program success.
 Make sure enablers are:

-This transparency supports the culture of relentless improvement promoted by Leading SAFe Agilist Certification Training.
+This transparency supports the culture of relentless improvement promoted by Leading SAFe certification.

 Teams sometimes overload the backlog with enablers or, on the flip side, ignore technical work in favor of features.
 Find the right balance.
 If you’re unsure, consider: